 Using the gym to burn off those Calories

 Is this not what we all aim for?
+Article No. 6

 My gym series was taking me where the pen fell and what activity I was doing.
 My aim was to lose weight, improve my heart and blood pressure, feel fit and live forever!
 No – just kidding; my time will come whatever, but seriously I prefer to avoid diabetes, strokes and see if I can keep my heart from disease.
 I’m keen in human movement as a podiatrist.
 Family history tells me to look after my aortic heart valve.
 (Click valve to see a cut away of this part of the heart).
 Now into this third week and I planned three sessions.
-My back and neck needed some attention this Wednesday, day 6.

 Okay so what gives us the best boost to lose calories?